 There are three ways identification can be falsified:

 - By counterfeit

 When presented suspicious identification, the mobile notary should refuse to accept it and should refuse to notarize for that person.

 2. Place Under Oath/Affirmation

 Jurats are the authentication of a signature made under oath or affirmation.
-The signer must personally appear before the notary and be identified by the notary as previously discussed.
-The notary must place the signer under oath and then watch the signature being written.
+The signer must personally appear before the mobile notary and be identified by the mobile notary as previously discussed.
+The mobile notary must place the signer under oath and then watch the signature being written.